vitran96/evershop-docs/docs/module-development/module-structure.md

 - NodeJsCart module
 - NodeJsCart module development
 - NodeJsCart custom module
+title: NodeJsCart module folder structure
-description: The folder structure of the NodeJsCart module
+description: This document explains the folder structure of the NodeJsCart module.
+It is helpful for you to start developing your own module.
 ---

 # Module structure